 - 1. Community development initiatives; - 2.
 Community health- and crisis-related planning; - 3.
-Proposal development; - Communication across jurisdictions and sectors representing the social determinants of health; - 5.
+Proposal development; - 4.
+Communication across jurisdictions and sectors representing the social determinants of health; - 5.
 Design of services; - 6.
 Assessment of existing strengths, capacities, and services; and - 7.
 Implementation of the First Nations Mental Wellness Continuum Framework.

-The First Nations SDM is linked to the following themes of the First Nations Mental Wellness Continuum Framework (FNMWC):
+The SDM developed specifically for First Nations The First Nations SDM is linked to the follow-conveys principles and standards from an ing themes of the First Nations Mental Wellness Indigenous lens while ensuring cultural protocols Continuum Framework (FNMWC):